manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 }
 ```

-Manifold inspects the `facotryClass` to see whether or not it is appropriate for a given proxy.
+Manifold inspects the `facotryClass` to see whether it is appropriate for a given proxy.
 For instance, from
 the super class declaration `IProxyFactory<Point, Coordinate>` Manifold determines `Point_To_Coordinate` is exclusively
 a proxy factory for `Point`, other classes go through the default dynamic proxy generation/compilation.